Marco-ProspectivePhD/home/_pages/about.md

 I have a broader research interest on technologies that rescue our backsliding democracy - From social media, AI, to cryptography, as well as tactics and collective actions in leveraging them.
 Technologies are supportive instruments, it is the people's heart, mind, and will that drives democracy after all.

 I am very fortunate to be advised by Professor [Vera Khovanskaya](https://verakhovanskaya.github.io/) on my master's thesis and by Profssor [Priyank Chandra](https://www.priyankc.com/) on my diasporic Hong Kong project as part of the [Socio-Technical Resistence and Ethical Technologies (STREET) Lab](https://www.streetlab.tech/).
-The two kind and beautiful souls who patiently showed me the world by teaching me how to read and write :D
+The two kind and beautiful souls who showed me the world by teaching me how to read and write :D

 My academic background includes a Master of Information - Data Science and Information Systems from the University of Toronto, and a Bachelor of Business Administration - Management Sciences from the City University of Hong Kong.